atef-najar/adcb/usecase6-procurementStatusTrackingSystem/README.md

 The technologies used will be leveraging a LLM and employing RAG to to augment the response from LLM's using data that is local.

 A future evolution would be directly integratign with the Ariba system via API's instead of uploading a CSV

+**Resources:**
+Documentation for the LLM API.
+Sample CSV files for testing your application.

 **Input:**
 Your application should accept a CSV file as input.
 The CSV file will have at least two fields: